 Hugh died in Japan in 1875.
 Sarah died in San Francisco, California, on January 13, 1893.

 After a private school education, Ewen went to St. Paul’s College in Hong Kong, where he graduated in 1876.
 He became fluent in Chinese, and he sometimes acted as an interpreter.

 About 1876, he went to San Francisco.
 In 1880, he was living with his mother in San Francisco.

 Ewen became a naturalized American citizen on June 14, 1884.

-In 1885, he bought out the owners of the Davis Manufacturing Company, and continued the business as E.W.
+In 1885, Ewen bought out the owners of the Davis Manufacturing Company, and he continued the business as E.W.
 McLean and Company.

 The 1886 San Francisco directory showed him in business with William H. Cork.

 In late 1886, Ewen sold his interest in the partnership to William A. Whaley.

 Ewen stayed in San Francisco until about 1886, when he apparently went to Victoria and worked in the fur sealing business.
 However, fur sealing may not have been his main business at this time.
 Around the same period, there was a man named E.W.
 McLean who was associated with William A. Whaley and an infamous smuggling schooner called the Halcyon.
 There is no formal confirmation that this was the same person, but the dates and the names of the various associates do suggest a connection.